 The Jackson card features him while on the New Orleans Pelicans, a minor league team, in between his stints with the Philadelphia Athletics and the Cleveland Naps.
 Jackson reportedly was “scolding the ball all season long for the Pelicans”.

-His T210 card is one of the rarest cards of the pre-war era as there are only a handful known to exist.
+His T210 card is one of the rarest tobacco cards of the pre-war era as there is only a handful known to exist.
 PSA estimates even a VG condition card to be worth $250K.

 1911 T5 Pinkerton Cabinets

 These little-known premium over-sized ‘cabinet’ cards were issued by the Pinkerton tobacco company (parent of Red Man tobacco) as a premium to its tobacco customers.
 The cards feature an actual photo attached to a cardboard backing.
 The set is quite large with over 400 known subjects.

 The Jackson T5 baseball card features Joe in a fielding pose as a member of the Cleveland Americans.
 The card is exceedingly rare with only a few known to exist.
 One of the latest auctions in 2018 at REA saw an SGC graded example sell for $45,ooo.

 If you’re on the hunt for a more affordable playing day Jackson baseball card, this T202 Hassan triple folder card might be your best bet.
 The card features Harry Lord and Lee Tannehill, which on their own wouldn’t typically stir much demand.